mischegoss/Simple-Command-Line-Chat-Tool-Go/README.md

-# Rud-E: Your Sassy AI Chatbot
+# Arrgh-I: Your Pirate AI Chatbot

-Rud-E is a simple but entertaining text-based chatbot powered by the Cohere AI language model.
-He'll answer your questions but with a healthy dose of sass and snark.
+Arrgh-I is a simple but entertaining text-based chatbot powered by the Cohere AI language model.
+He'll answer your questions but with a healthy dose of pirate-y sass.

 ## Prerequisites